nais/doc/metrics.md

   path: /metrics # Path to prometheus-metrics
 ```

 JVM Applications should use https://github.com/prometheus/client_java.
-And make sure do export defaultmetrics.
+And make sure to export default metrics.

 ```
 DefaultExports.initialize();
 ```

 Push metrics can be sent to sensu on

 ```